-- University of Des Moines, Des Moines, Iowa – DO
+- Des Moines University, Des Moines, Iowa – DO

 - University of Kentucky Medical Center, Lexington, Kentucky – Residency in Internal Medicine